ChaXRium/ShadowLogger/README.md

 2. Open in Android Studio or build with Gradle
 3. Replace BOT_TOKEN and CHAT_ID in TelegramUtils.java
 4. Enable Accessibility Service manually after installation

+---

+## 🛡️ Disclaimer
+- This project is intended for educational and parental guidance use only.
+Unauthorized use to track individuals without consent may violate local laws.
+Use responsibly.

+---

+## 📬 Contact
+- Created by Charith Rajapaksha

+---